Conserved and non-conserved Noether currents from the quantum effective action: Conclusions

 \section{Conclusions}

 We have developed here a formalism to determine expectation values as well as correlation functions of Noether currents from the quantum effective action.
-These contain immediately all corrections due to quantum fluctuations.
+These contain immediately all contributions from quantum fluctuations.
 Technically, the method works with external gauge fields on which the quantum effective action depends in addition to expectation values of matter fields.

-The method is very versatile and can be used in particular for the real, conserved Noether currents associated to global symmetries of the quantum effective action.
-However, it can also be used for a class of transformations that have been called ``extended symmetries'' \cite{Canet:2014cta, Tarpin:2017uzn, Tarpin:2018yvs}, under which the action is not invariant but changes in a specific way.
-More precisely, this change must be proportional to a term that is actually known at the macroscopic level of the quantum effective action in order for the transformation to be useful in practise.
+The method is very versatile and can be used in particular for the standard, conserved Noether currents associated to global symmetries of the quantum effective action.
+However, it can also be used for a new class of transformations that have been called ``extended symmetries'' \cite{Canet:2014cta, Tarpin:2017uzn, Tarpin:2018yvs}, under which the action is not invariant but changes by a term that is locally known.
+More precisely, this change must be proportional to a term that is actually known at the macroscopic level of the quantum effective action in order for the transformation to be useful.
 Associated to such ``extended symmetries'' one finds non-conserved ``Noether currents''.
-Their equation of motion has a form similar to a covariant conservation law but with a non-vanishing known term on the right hand side.
+Their equation of motion has a form similar to a covariant conservation law but with a non-vanishing and known term on the right hand side.
+Note that the situation is very similar to an anomalous symmetry, where the violation of the conservation law is proportional to the anomaly.

 After a general discussion of this construction we turned to applications of these ideas in the context of space-time geometry.
 First, the symmetry under general coordinate transformations leads as usual to the covariant conservation of the symmetric energy-momentum tensor.
 More interesting are further transformations corresponding to changes of basis in the frame- and spin bundle.
-In particular we discuss local internal Lorentz transformations (including rotations and boosts), local dilatations or Weyl transformations, and local shear transformations.
+In particular we recalled the treatment of local internal Lorentz transformations (including rotations and boosts), local dilatations or Weyl transformations, and also discussed the less-known local space-time shear transformations.
 The associated currents are the spin current, the dilatation or Weyl current and the shear current.
 Together they form a rank-three tensor known as hypermomentum current \cite{1976ZNatA..31..111H,1976ZNatA..31..524H,PhysRevD.17.428,Hehl:1994ue}.
 The latter can also be understood as the (non-conserved) Noether current associated to GL$(d)$ transformations in the frame bundle.
+In particular for the shear current we derived a new divergence-type equation of motion.

 It is only under special circumstances that real conservation laws arise.
 For example, the Weyl current is conserved in the presence of a conformal symmetry (but then typically vanishes).
 Or the spin current is conserved when the canonical energy-momentum tensor is symmetric.
 (Our formalism yields an expression for the canonical energy-momentum tensor in terms of a variation of the effective action.)
 The shear current is usually not conserved, except when it vanishes.